rsnpj/notes-site/notes/Year_1/Computer_Systems/Operating_Systems/Process_Management.md

 An operating system operates three types of scheduler: long-term, medium, and short term

 -   The **long term scheduler(job scheduler)** selects which process should be brought into the ready queue

-- The **medium-term scheduler** removes processes from active contention for the CPU bv swapping processes in and out of the ready queue.
+-   The **medium-term scheduler** removes processes from active contention for the CPU by swapping processes in and out of the ready queue.
 This temporarily reduces the number of processes that the short-term scheduler (CPU scheduler must choose between)

 -   The **short-term scheduler (CPU scheduler)** selects the process to be executed next and allocated to the CPU

     This decision is initiated when processes:

     -   Switch from running to waiting state

     -   Switch from running to ready state

     -   Switch from waiting to ready

     -   Terminate

 ## Considerations